vr360 workshop

 ORTF-3D

-Basically, this 360 microphone array is a cuboid with eight microphones pointing into each of the corners.
+Basically, this 360 microphone array is a cuboid box with eight microphones pointing into each of the corners.
 This is available in different versions, for example with super cardioids instead of cardioids for the vertical axis, or additional space for the height layer.
 Comparable is the ESMA-3D (Equal Segment Microphone Array), which is also interesting for the SPS Mach1 format, even if the conversion is a bit more complex.

 ORTF-3D Schoeps